-For early-stage and Start-up preparing to scale, the best set OKRs you can implement are objectives and key results that would allow you to learn from your customers quickly, validate this feedback as fast as possible and implement through team collaboration.
+For early-stage and comapnies preparing to scale, the best set OKRs you can implement are objectives and key results that would allow you to learn from your customers quickly, validate this feedback as fast as possible and implement through team collaboration.
 If a key result doesn’t say ‘talk to x customers’ within an objective, your objective direction and foundation could be set up to fail.

-Really getting under the skin of how your team collaborates, but more importantly, understanding how better collaboration can amplify the positive results of your start-ups objectives is potentially the single most critical success factor.
+Really getting under the skin of how your team collaborates, but more importantly, understanding how better collaboration can amplify the positive results of your organizational objectives is potentially the single most critical success factor.

-Do objectives and key results enhance my start-up culture?
+Do objectives and key results enhance culture?

 Will my employee engagement and employee productivity be positively enhanced through an objective key result structure?

 Interested to read more?
 Take a look at our recent article 10 ways of improving cross-team collaboration and alignment.